sideprotocol/networks/mainnet/sidechain-1/genesis_validators.md

 rm genesis.json
 wget https://github.com/sideprotocol/networks/raw/main/mainnet/sidechain-1/pre-genesis.json -O genesis.json
 ```
-Make sure your validator account is in the genesis file.
-Note: <If your address is not found, the following command will fail.>

 5. Create the Gentx.
 The `sided genesis gentx -h` command will provide helpful flags to configure your validator node.